Haylie Duff Welcomes Her Second Daughter, Lulu Gray Rosenberg, With Adorable Instagram Post

-Baby makes four for Haylie Duff and her growing family!
+Her new baby makes four for Haylie Duff and her growing family!

 On her Instagram account today, the 33-year-old shared a photo of the latest addition to her family, daughter Lulu Gray.
-She and fiancee, Matt Rosenburg, are already parents to 3-year-old daughter Ryan.
+She and fiancee, Matt Rosenburg, are already parents to three-year-old daughter Ryan.
 The photo in the sweet post shows Ryan and Lulu together in their first picture.

 Ryan is all smiles as she looks into the camera with a huge grin on her face.
 The tot is playing dress up in the picture, wearing a matching purple princess dress as well as a matching purple crown.
 Baby Lulu is wrapped up in a blanket in her sister’s arms as she rests her head on a pillow and appears to be fast asleep.